 Why Are Self-Exams Important When it Comes to Preventing Skin Cancer?

-The key is regular self-exams.
+The key to ensuring you don't get skin cancer is regular self-exams.
 The Skin Cancer Foundation recommends monthly skin cancer self-exams, plus annual professional dermatologist exams.

 This is where your iPhone steps in.